-Mothers addressed difficulties in their marital relationships, particularly when both spouses began to suffer from extreme mood swings due to the pressures accompanying their child with cognitive disabilities.
+Mothers addressed difficulties in their marital relationships, particularly when both spouses began to suffer from extreme mood swings due to the pressures associated with parenting children with cognitive disabilities.
 They discussed their unmet needs and those of their spouses, as well as their parenting for a child with disabilities and their other children.
 This finding receives significant support in the literature.
-It suggests that coping with a child with cognitive disabilities in a family involves more complexity than parenting a typically developing child.
-The parental stress associated with children with disabilities is heightened, compared to parents of typically developing children.
-The complexity in coping manifests in the child themselves, the marital relationship, healthy siblings, and interactions among them (Peer & Hillman, 2014).
-Parenting a child with cognitive disabilities might evoke emotions accompanied by anxiety, shame, and guilt, potentially influencing the maternal perception of parenting.
+It suggests that coping with a child with cognitive disabilities in a family is far more complex than parenting a developmentally typical child.
+The parental stress associated with children with disabilities is far greater than their peers caring for typical children.
+The struggle to cope manifests in the children themselves, the marital relationship, healthy siblings, and interactions among them (Peer & Hillman 2014).
+Parenting a child with cognitive disabilities might evoke emotions of anxiety, shame, and guilt, potentially influencing mothers’ perceptions of parenting.

-In this case, we're dealing with compromised mental well-being.
-Mental well-being is one of the key factors in perceiving family life quality.
-Relationships within the family are identified as a primary dimension influencing family life quality, where it's reasonable to assume that the individual's perception of family life quality rises when these relationships are good (Brown et al., 2006).
-Consequently, strained relationships and their perceived deficiencies indicate a poor perception of life quality, as articulated in the mothers' statements.
+Negative emotions and a failure to cope constitute compromised mental well-being.
+Mental well-being is one of the key factors in family life quality perception.
+Relationships within the family are identified as a primary dimension influencing family life quality.
+It is reasonable to assume that an individual’s perception of family life quality rises when these relationships are good (Brown et al. 2006).
+Consequently, strained relationships and their perceived deficiencies correlate to a perception of poor quality of life, as articulated in the mothers’ statements.

-This current research finding highlights dissatisfaction in the realm of family relationships, manifested in recurring conflicts between spouses and dissatisfaction from mothers towards their children with cognitive disabilities in terms of the time they allocate and the interactions they engage in with them.
-This impacted their perception of parenting.
-This finding aligns with Ajuwon and Brown's research (2012), which indicated that tense family relationships negatively impact family life quality.
+This research finding highlights dissatisfaction in the realm of family relationships, manifested in recurring conflicts between spouses and dissatisfaction on the part of mothers towards their children with cognitive disabilities in terms of the time they allocate to them and their interactions with them.
+These factors affect their perception of parenting.
+This finding aligns with that of Ajuwon and Brown (2012), who indicated that tense family relationships negatively impact family life quality.

-However, this finding contradicts other studies (Brown et al., 2010; Schmidt & Kober, 2010) that found that the majority of families with children having cognitive disabilities expressed satisfaction, among other aspects, regarding the relationships within the family.
+However, this finding contradicts other studies (Brown et al. 2010; Schmidt & Kober 2010), which found that the majority of families containing children with cognitive disabilities expressed satisfaction, among other aspects, regarding the relationships within the family.

-It's important to note that the findings from the current research contradict the findings from studies on family life quality conducted in Israel among parents of children with cognitive-developmental disabilities.
-In those studies, family relationships as a measure of life quality were notably satisfactory, especially within the Arab community (Neikrug & Omietanski, 2006; Neikrug et al., 2014; Neikrug et al., 2011).
+It is important to note that the findings from this study contradict the findings of studies on family life quality conducted in Israel among parents of children with cognitive-developmental disabilities.
+In those studies, family relationships as a measure of life quality were notably satisfactory, especially within the Arab community (Neikrug & Omietanski 2006; Neikrug et al. 2011/2014).

-Social aspects, in general, were expressed through dissatisfaction with social connections and interpersonal interactions, which affected their life quality.
-Mothers' participation in events, from their perspective, involves a required unique organization:d finding a safe space for the child, concerns about their care during the event, or worries about potentially embarrassing or annoying questions if they chose to bring the child along.
+Social aspects, in general, were expressed in terms of dissatisfaction with social connections and interpersonal interactions with a negative impact on quality of life.
+Mothers described how their participation in events required unique organisational challenges that included finding a safe space for the child, concerns about their care during the event, or worries about potentially embarrassing or annoying questions if they chose to bring the child to social gatherings.

-According to literature, families of individuals with disabilities often confront numerous social obstacles, including isolation, rejection, and humiliation.
-Disability is sometimes perceived as degrading and embarrassing for the family, to the extent of avoiding assisting the disabled person out of reluctance to expose themselves (Barakat, 1993).
+According to the literature, families of individuals with disabilities often confront numerous social obstacles, including isolation, rejection, and humiliation.
+Disability is sometimes perceived as degrading and embarrassing for the family, to the extent that assistance in caring for the disabled person is avoided out of reluctance to expose themselves (Barakat, 1993).